remirror/remirror/docs/api/multishift/multishift.multishiftpropgetters.getlabelprops.md

 This method should be applied to the label you render.
 It will generate an id that will be used to label the toggle button and the menu.

-There are no required properties for this method.

-&gt; Note: For accessibility purposes, calling this method is highly recommended.

 <b>Signature:</b>

 ```typescript